-Building code compliance startup UpCodes gets $3.36M in pre-Series A funding – TechCrunch
+Building-code compliance startup UpCodes gets $3.36M in pre-Series A funding – TechCrunch

 “We’ve heard from users that they’ll be looking at one particular section of the code, and they’ll make the building compliant to that, but not realize there’s a more stringent piece of code somewhere else, like say the fire code compared to the building code,” he added.
 “It causes huge downstream issues because they don’t have the full picture of it, so that’s what we’re trying to solve.”

-The Reynolds brothers compared UpCodes code calculator to tax software like TurboTax, which help people comply with tax laws even if they haven’t parsed it closely.
+The Reynolds brothers compared UpCodes’ code calculator to tax software like TurboTax, which help people comply with tax laws even if they haven’t parsed it closely.
 “When Americans file their taxes every year, they’re not cracking open the tax code.
 They have tax software,” said Garrett, who was previously a software engineer at PlanGrid.
 “We’re very much in the dark ages of compliance and so we want to modernize it and not have people read through the raw building codes, which are much more complicated than tax code.”

 The new funding will be used for hiring, so UpCodes can add new features more quickly, including ones to automate calculations.

-“We want to keep expanding so that ideally an homeowner on their iPhone, for example, can click and get any kind of compliance answer they want,” said Scott.
+“We want to keep expanding so that ideally a homeowner on their iPhone, for example, can click and get any kind of compliance answer they want,” said Scott.